sveawebpay/php-integration/README.md

 ```

 ### 3.5 Payment method selection <a id="i3-5"></a>
-There are two ways of using Svea Payments.
-Either by using the checkout or by implementing the paymentmethods directly.
-To integrate the checkout, read more in section *Checkout*
-For paymentmethod implementation, finish the orderbuilder specification process by choosing a payment method with the order builder useXX() methods.

 #### 3.5.1 Synchronous payments
 Invoice and Payment plan payment methods will perform a synchronous request to Svea and return a response object which you can then inspect.